Alestorm

-The band has also released one live album and five EPs.
+The band has also released two live albums and six EPs.
 The lead vocalist Christopher Bowes provides the announcer voice for the Pirate team in the video game Pirates, Vikings and Knights II.

 History

 Battleheart and origins (2004–2007)

 The band was founded in 2004 in Perth, Scotland as Battleheart, a studio project by Christopher Bowes and Gavin Harper.
 Originally intended as a standard power metal band, the success of song "Heavy Metal Pirates" convinced the band to permanently adopt a pirate theme and incorporate folk metal elements into their music.
-Gavin and Christopher recorded & released two independent demos in 2006, which were received well by the local metal community.
+Gavin and Christopher recorded and released two demos in 2006, which were received well by the local metal community.
 The band began to perform live in 2006, with a lineup consisting of Bowes (vocals and keytar), Harper (guitars), Dani Evans (bass) and Doug Swierczek (drums).
 Doug Swierczek eventually left the band later that year and was replaced by Ian Wilson.
-After a period of inactivity, in late 2007 Battleheart sent their demos to Napalm Records, and the band was promptly offered a record deal.
+After a period of inactivity, in late 2007 Battleheart sent the aforementioned demos to Napalm Records.
+The band was quickly offered a record deal.

-Alestorm (2007–present)
+Captain Morgan's Revenge (2007–2009)

 After being signed by Napalm Records, the band changed their name from Battleheart to Alestorm.
 Their debut studio album, Captain Morgan's Revenge, was released in early 2008.
 The album featured the drummer of the band Incubator, Migo Wagner as the session drummer.
 The album was also produced by Incubator guitarist Lasse Lammert.